Contact Information

 Digital Art Studio: Concepts and Practices (also ART 0073)

-Introduction to Digital Imaging (also PHOT 0075)
+Introduction to Photoshop (also PHOT 0075)

 Introduction to Three-Dimensional Modeling